-There are 1,181 participating employers in PERS.
-Membership in PERS consisted of the following as of the latest actuarial valuation date for the plans of September 30, 2005:
+There are 1,188 participating employers in PERS.
+Membership in PERS consisted of the following as of the latest actuarial valuation date for the plans of September 30, 2006:

-Retirees & Beneficiaries Receiving Benefits 68,609
+Retirees & Beneficiaries Receiving Benefits 70,201

-Terminated Plan Members Entitled To But Not
+Terminated Plan Members Entitled To But Not 25,610

-Yet Receiving Benefits 22,567

-Active Plan Member Ve sted 104,574
+Active Plan Member Vested 105,215

-Active Plan Members Nonvested 51,004
+Active Plan Members Nonvested 49,812

-Total 246,754
+Total 250,838

 Funding Policy: Each biennium, the state Pension Funding Council adopts Plan 1 employer contribution rates, Plan 2 employer and employee contribution rates, and Plan 3 employer contribution rates.
 Employee contribution rates for Plan 1 are established by statue at 6 percent for state agencies and local government unit employees, and 7.5 percent for state government elected officials.
 The employer and employee contribution rates for Plan 2 and the employer contribution rate for Plan 3 are developed by the Office of the State Actuary to fully fund Plan 2 and the defined benefit portion of Plan 3.
 All employers are required to contribute at the level established by the Legislature.
-PERS Plan 3 defined contribution is a non-contributing plan for employers.
-Employees who participate in the defined contribution portion of PERS Plan 3 do not contribute to the defined benefit potion of PERS Plan 3.
+PERS Plan 3 defined contribution of PERS Plan 3 do not contribute to the defined benefit potion of PERS Plan 3.
 The Employee Retirement Benefits Board sets Plan 3 employee contribution rates.
 Six rate options are available ranging from 5 to 15 percent; two of the options are graduated rates dependent on the employee's age.
+As a result of the implementation of the Judicial Benefit Multiplier Program in January 2007, a second tier of employer and employee rates was developed to fund, along with investment earnings, the increased retirement benefits of those justices and judges that participate in the program.
 The methods used to determine the contribution requirements are established under state statute in accordance with chapters 41.40 and 41.45 RCW.

-The required contribution rates expressed as a percentage of covered payroll, as of December 31, 2006 were:
+The required contribution rates expressed as a percentage of current year covered payroll, as of December 31, 2007 were:

+PERS Plan 1 PERS Plan 2 PERS Plan 3

+Employer 6.13% 6.13% 6.13%

-Employer 3.69% 3.69% 3.69% Employee 6.00% 3.50%
+Employee 6.00% 4.15%